How are healthcare services in Iceland?

 When we asked expats and global nomads about the quality of medical care in Iceland, they replied...

 "Healthcare services in Iceland are provided by the public healthcare system, which is funded by the government and managed by the Icelandic Directorate of Health.
 The public healthcare system provides a wide range of services, including primary care, hospital care, mental health services, and preventive health services.
 The quality of public healthcare in Iceland is generally high, with a focus on preventive care and access to specialist services.
 Foreign residents in Iceland have access to the public healthcare system, although they may need to pay a fee for some services.
-Expats in Iceland can use the public healthcare system by registering with the Icelandic Directorate of Health and paying a fee for services," explained one expat living in Iceland.
+Expats in Iceland can use the public healthcare system by registering with the Icelandic Directorate of Health and paying a fee for services," remarked another expat who made the move to Iceland.

 Other Questions: